kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 #  📋Checklist-4-ML-E2E-Projects📋
 Checklist for ML projects.
-An almost incomplete collections of MLOPs bullet points.
+An almost incomplete collections of MLOps bullet points.
 This list serves three purpouses:
 - Provides a **checklist** for things that are obvious but are rarely done/mostly forgotten
 - Provides a **step-by-step** guide (template) to ML project
 - Provides **links & references**